isomerpages/psd-goc/_get-started/It's easy to start.md

 <h4><strong>Advance Care Planning (30 minutes to start)</strong></h4>
 <p>Share your preferences so that your doctors and those you trust can tailor
 your care and treatment accordingly, when you are not able to speak for yourself.
-It includes indicating the activities you enjoy, and worries you may have about your medical care.</p>
+This includes indicating the activities you enjoy, and worries you may have about your medical care.</p>
 <p>Step 1: Create your <a href="https://mylegacy.life.gov.sg/find-a-service/acp/" rel="noopener nofollow" target="_blank">Advance Care Plan</a>
 </p>